NextCenturyCorporation/neon-dash/DASHBOARD_EVENT_GUIDE.md

 --------------|--------|--------------
 DASHBOARD_ERROR | Shows an error message. | { error: Error, message: string }
 DASHBOARD_REFRESH | Signals a resize on all of the widgets. | {}
-FILTERS_CHANGED | Signals that one or more filters have been added or removed and the visualizations must requery. | { caller: string, change: Map }
 SELECT_ID | Selects a data item in the dashboard.
 Some visualizations will update to highlight this data selection. | { item: any, metadata: any }
 SHOW_OPTION_MENU | Opens the options menu from the navbar to show a specific visualization's options. | { changeData: Function, changeFilterData: Function, createLayer: Function, deleteLayer: Function, exportData: Function, finalizeCreateLayer: Function, finalizeDeleteLayer: Function, handleChangeSubcomponentType: Function, options: WidgetOptionCollection }
 TOGGLE_FILTER_TRAY | Toggles the filter tray in the navbar. | { show: boolean }